Bison: Habitat

 American bison live in river valleys and on prairies and plains.
 Typical habitat is open or semiopen grasslands, as well as sagebrush, semiarid lands, and scrublands.
 Some lightly wooded areas are also known historically to have supported bison.
 They also graze in hilly or mountainous areas where the slopes are not steep.
 Although not particularly known as high-altitude animals, bison in the Yellowstone Park bison herd are frequently found at elevations above 8000 ft.
 The Henry Mountains bison herd is found on the plains around the Henry Mountains, Utah, as well as in mountain valleys of the Henry Mountains to an altitude of 10000 ft.

 European bison most commonly live in lightly wooded to fully wooded areas as well as areas with increased shrubs and bushes.
 European bison can sometimes be found living on grasslands and plains as well.
 A herd of cattle-wisent crossbreeds (zubron) is maintained in Poland and Slovakia, specifically in the Carpathian Mountains within Poloniny National Park.

 Restrictions

 Throughout most of their historical range, landowners have sought restrictions on free-ranging bison.
 Herds on private land are required to be fenced in.

 In the state of Montana, free-ranging bison on public land are legally shot, due to transmission of disease to cattle and damage to public property.

 In 2013, Montana legislative measures concerning the bison were proposed and passed, but opposed by Native American tribes as they impinged on sovereign tribal rights.
-Three such bills were vetoed by Steve Bullock, the governor of Montana.
+Three such bills were vetoed by Steve Bullock, the former governor of Montana.
 The bison's circumstances remain an issue of contention between Native American tribes and private landowners.